|

 There is already a photo of X. latifrons in my book Hawaii's

-with a slightly different color pattern.
+color pattern.

 |